Sacrament Of Marriage

 6. Plan the Liturgy

 Arrangements for flowers can be made with your own florist.
+Any flowers proposed outside of the Altar area need to be approved in advance.

 9. Your Wedding Day